-In patients with Down syndrome, an error occurs in the coming together of chromosome 21.
+In people with Down syndrome, an error occurs in the coming together of chromosome 21.
 The extra genetic material is responsible for the developmental abnormalities that occur.
-Instead of 46 chromosomes plus two sex chromosomes, there are 47.
+Instead of 46 chromosomes, there are 47.

 The most common error in chromosome replication is trisomy 21, where the new cell gets three copies of chromosome 21, instead of two.
 This accounts for about 95% of those patients with Down syndrome.
 Translocation describes a less common event where an extra piece of chromosome 21 gets attached to another chromosome, again delivering more genetic material to the new cell than is needed.

 Mosaic Down syndrome occurs when there is a combination of cells with the normal number of chromosomes (46+2) mixed together with those containing a third chromosome 21 (47+2).
 Note: +2 is the plus two sex chromosomes.
 The cells with normal chromosomes can moderate the effect of the trisomy 21 cells and modify the effect on the patient's physical and mental development.

 Genotype is the term used to describe the genetic makeup of a person and for most people with Down syndrome, it is 47+2.
 Phenotype describes the physical and functional capabilities of a patient.
 In individuals with Down syndrome, there is great variability in phenotype.